EduuuCR/FIDEC/README.md

-# Fidec Website Project
+# FIDEC Website Project

-Welcome to the **Fidec Website Project**!
+Welcome to the **FIDEC Website Project**!
 This repository contains the code and resources for building a modern, responsive website for Fidec, a company specializing in digital services such as branding, web development, social media management, and more.

 ## Project Overview